-This is an in-person course delivered from within the University of Otago, Christchurch.
-We are co-located with the public and women’s hospitals in Christchurch’s health precinct near the central business district.
+This is an in-person workshop delivered at the University of Otago, Christchurch.
+We are co-located with the public and women’s hospitals in Christchurch’s health precinct, near the central business district.
 We are within easy commute from Christchurch International Airport.

 Local transport and parking

-Alternatively make use of the hospital’s Park & Ride service.
+Alternatively make use of the hospital’s park and ride shuttle service.